What does a Marine Pilot do?

 How much can I expect to earn?

-Earnings are often dependent upon the types of vessel using the port, and how much unsocial hours a Marine Pilot is required to work.
+Earnings are often dependent upon the types of vessel using the port, and how many unsocial hours a Marine Pilot is required to work.
 Salaries will also depend on where you are based in the world.

 How to apply for the Diploma in Marine Pilotage?

-If you would like us to confirm your suitability for the course, please send in your CV along with career plans and a member of the team will get back to you.
+If you would like us to confirm your suitability for the course, please send in your CV along with your career plans and a member of the team will get back to you.

 For further information email us firstname.lastname@example.org